George Eastham

-George Edward Eastham, OBE (born 23 September 1936) is an English former footballer.
-He is known for playing for Newcastle United, Arsenal and Stoke City, as well as a member of England's 1966 World Cup-winning squad.
-However, he is also notable for his involvement in a 1963 court case which proved a landmark in improving players' freedom to move between clubs.
+George Edward Eastham, OBE (23 September 1936 – 20 December 2024) was an English footballer who played as a midfielder or inside forward for Newcastle United, Arsenal and Stoke City, as well as being a member of England's 1966 World Cup-winning squad.
+He is also notable for his involvement in a 1963 court case which proved a landmark in improving players' freedom to move between clubs.

-Eastham began his career with Northern Irish side Ards before moving back to England with Newcastle United in 1956.
-He became a fine inside forward for the "Magpies" but then shocked the club by demanding a move away which Newcastle rejected.
-Eastham took his case to the courts and won his case moving to Arsenal.
-Eastham spent six seasons at Highbury making 223 appearances scoring 41 goals for the "Gunners" before joining Stoke City in 1966.
+Eastham began his career with Northern Irish side Ards before moving back to England to play for Newcastle United in 1956.
+He became an inside forward for them but then demanded a move away which Newcastle rejected.
+Eastham went to court and won his case before moving to Arsenal.
+Eastham spent six seasons at Highbury, making 223 appearances scoring 41 goals before joining Stoke City in 1966.
 His experience helped Stoke enjoy a successful spell in the early 1970s and Eastham scored the winning goal in the 1972 League Cup Final.

-He also spent time coaching in South Africa playing for Hellenic before returning to Stoke to become assistant manager to Tony Waddington.
-When Waddington resigned in March 1977 Eastham was appointed manager but was unable to prevent Stoke being relegated in 1976–77 and after failing to mount a promotion challenge the following season Eastham was sacked in January 1978.
+Eastham also spent time coaching in South Africa, playing for Hellenic before returning to Stoke to become assistant manager to Tony Waddington.
+When Waddington resigned in March 1977 Eastham was appointed manager but was unable to prevent Stoke being relegated in 1976–77.
+After failing to mount a promotion challenge the following season Eastham was sacked in January 1978.
 He then returned to coach in South Africa.